Independent-oscillator model and the quantum Langevin equation for an oscillator: A review: Fluctuation theorems

-where \(p(W)\) refers to the probability distribution of \(W\).
-While in most thermodynamic applications, the constant \(\alpha\) does have the universal value of \(1/k_B T\), we will assess below if there is any deviation from this, due to the two-dimensionality of cyclotron motion, which may involve an asymmetry in the diffusivity.
+where \(p(W)\) refers to the probability distribution of \(W=W(t)\).
+While in most thermodynamic situations, the constant \(\alpha\) does have the universal value of \(1/k_B T\), we will assess below if there is any deviation from this, due to the two-dimensional nature of cyclotron motion.
 For a one-dimensional process in which

 the theorem is easily proven as follows.
-Because \(v(t)\) for a Brownian particle is a Gaussian process \cite{SDBook} (see Section~\ref{secclass}), so is \(W(t)\) and hence, the characteristic function \(C(h)\) defined by can be decomposed as
+Because \(v(t)\) for a Brownian particle is a Gaussian process \cite{SDBook}, so is \(W(t)\) and hence, the characteristic function \(C(h)\) defined by can be decomposed as